blazium-engine/blazium-docs/tutorials/animation/creating_movies.rst

 Generating accumulation motion blur with FFmpeg
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Godot does not have built-in support for motion blur, but it can still be
+Blazium does not have built-in support for motion blur, but it can still be
 created in recorded videos.

 If you record the video at a multiple of the original framerate, you can blend